Zaedus/spider/README.md

 > ✨ Please let me know if you'd like any more features! ✨

+> DO NOT BE AFRIAD TO SUBMIT BUGS!
+> I know there is lots of web functionality that you might be missing

 ## Building 🛠️

 ### GNOME Builder 🏗️